» Browse through a more expanded set of Andrews Facts (PDF)

 History Snapshot: Founded in 1874 in Battle Creek, Mich.
 Moved to Berrien Springs in 1901 on 16 boxcars.
 Name changed to Emmanuel Missionary College.
 EMC was renamed Andrews University in 1960, in honor of John Nevins Andrews, the church's first overseas missionary.

-International Population: 2nd in the nation for campus ethnic diversity and 8th in highest percentage of international students (compared to other national universities, according to U.S. News & World Report 2020).
+2nd in the nation for campus ethnic diversity and 7th in highest percentage of international students (compared to other national universities, according to U.S. News & World Report 2021 edition of "America's Best Colleges").

 Andrews University co-sponsors Adventist Colleges Abroad, a program in which qualified students study overseas while completing requirements for graduation at Andrews.
 This language and cultural immersion is available in ten locations: Argentina, Austria, Brazil, England, France, Greece, Singapore, Spain, Taiwan and Italy.